RattleyCooper/2DTextMap/README.md

     │                                         │             │
     └─────────────────────────────────────────┴─────────────┘

+(github doesn't format it exactly correct.
+The lines are broken and nothing is colored.)

 There are 2 objects for the mapping, `MapBuilder` & `Map`.
 And some example objects that inherit from `MapObject`: `Ground`, `Wall` & `Door`.